gbrookshire/saccades-attention2/README.md

 How does the brain gather information before an eye movement?
 (Take 2)

 This repository holds the code used for an experiment I did at the University of Birmingham in Ole Jensen's lab.
 We didn't end up publishing anything from this study.
+[This presentation](https://docs.google.com/presentation/d/14qMf7AfUc3TXrXrt1mGWVeFTmpmtddrTINcfc-Kj5Gc/edit?usp=sharing) describes some of the results.

 # Design